jellytw/beginner/README.md

 # Basic GitHub project

-## A simple palindrome checker in Python
+## A simple palindrome checker in Python with concourse CI build

 ### Usage